Enid Blyton’s Fatty as Hero

 Enid Blyton rarely bothered to characterize her creations in any but the most generic sense.
 Such a formulaic approach allowed her to write some 800 books over the course of her career.
 But even the strictest formula features occasional deviations, and Blyton occasionally presented characters who were somewhat sui generis in her canon.
 Belonging to this class is young Frederick Algernon Troteville, better known as Fatty, leader of the group known as the Five Find-Outers.

-The Find-Outers books, 15 in all, were written between 1943 and 1962, roughly contemporaneously with the Famous Five – the latter group being, indeed, more famous.
-There are similarities between the two series – both are groups of pesky, meddling kids who happen upon an unfeasibly large number of criminal conspiracies – but the great difference between the two is in the character of Fatty.
+The Find-Outers books, 15 in all, were written between 1943 and 1962, roughly contemporaneously with the Famous Five (the latter group being indeed more famous).
+There are similarities between the two series – both are groups of pesky, meddling kids who happen upon an unfeasibly large number of criminal conspiracies – but the great difference between the two is in the character of Fatty, leader of the Find-Outers.

 Fatty, though, is very different, and is a recognizable Hero in many respects.
 He is an outsider: where the other 4 Find-Outers have been friends all their lives, he turns up out of the blue, fully formed, but of unknown provenance.
 This unknown, possibly divine origin, is common to many mythological Heroes, and also reminds this blog of Thomas Carlyle’s great Hero, Diogenes Teufelsdrockh of Sartor Resartus, left as a baby to a childless peasant couple in a basket by a stranger “close-muffled in a wide mantle”, who leaves as suddenly as he came and of whom nothing more can be found (Bk.
 2, Ch.
-1).
+1; clearly modelled on the Biblical birth of Moses).
 Similarly, in the first Find-Outer book, The Mystery of the Burnt Cottage, Fatty comes without warning, an object of interest and suspicion both, and of parents unknown and unseen.
-After one expidition undertaken by Fatty and Larry (at this point the nominal leader of the group) in the book, Blyton notes as follows:
+After one expedition undertaken by Fatty and Larry (at this point the nominal leader of the group) in the book, Blyton notes as follows:

 The children all felt excited as they went to bed that night.
 At least, Fatty didn’t go to bed, though Larry did.
 But then Larry’s mother usually came to tuck him up and say good night and Fatty’s didn’t.

-This intriguing aside is the only clue to Fatty’s family life we get in the book, but it suggests both that Fatty is a neglected child, starved for attention, and that he is a Hero – one who has fulfilled every child’s great wish, to be father to himself, as Freud says somewhere (doesn’t he?).
+This intriguing aside is the only clue to Fatty’s family life we get in the book, but it suggests both that Fatty is a neglected child, starved for attention, and that he is a Hero – one who has fulfilled every child’s great wish, to be father to himself, as Freud put it.
 It’s quite a subtle characterization for Blyton, as Fatty’s arrogant boastfulness is placed in a different perspective by the insight, but the connection is never made explicit.

 Fatty is also a Hero because he is preternaturally gifted.
-For Thomas Carlyle, the Hero was always so gifted: never at one thing, but at all things, because that’s what a Hero was.
-In On Heroes he starts by noting:
+If we remember our Thomas Carlyle, we will know that the Hero is always gifted: never at one thing, but at all things, because that’s what a Hero was.
+A Hero is emphatically not a “specialist”; he contrasts with the modern notion of the “expert”, who focuses narrowly on one field.
+In On Heroes Carlyle starts by noting:

 Later, he finds: